odiseusme/secure-rb-monitor-public/README.md

 MIT – see `LICENSE`.

 ---
-> Feedback (especially from Rosen Bridge core maintainers) is welcome—open focused issues or PRs.
+> Feedback from Rosen Bridge core maintainers and security reviewers is welcome—open focused issues or PRs.